 What is needed to scale up?

-The primary engineering considerations that must be considered in the event of a scale up are the increases in gasifier size and the assurance that gasifier support equipment (i.e. gas cleaning, oxygen/steam production, and back-end equipment) is capable of handling increased gas throughput.
+The primary engineering considerations that must be considered in the event of a scale up are the increases in gasifier size and the assurance that gasifier support equipment, such as gas cleaning, oxygen/steam production, and back-end equipment, are capable of handling increased gas throughput.
 Scale up also must consider increase in capital outlay and future maintenance costs to ensure that the solution optimizes costs and profits.